人権方針の策定

 Training and Education

-Seminars for managers
+Seminars for business managers

 In July 2022, we held a sustainability seminar to raise awareness of business and human rights for our full-time officers and representative directors of our consolidated subsidiaries, named "Business and Human Rights: What we should do in pursuit of new corporate values."